TAkkerboom/DL2_socratic_models_team_2/README.md

 # Socratic Models - Team 2
 | Sergei Agaronian, Theodoor Akkerboom, Maarten Drinhuyzen, Wenkai Pan, Marius Strampel

-This Github is made for the course, Deep Learning 2 from the Universiteit van Amsterdam.
-With this project, a Socratic Model is made to predict the answer of the Raven Progressive Matrices(RPM).
-This is a visual IQ Test.
+This repository is made for the Deep Learning 2 course at the Universiteit van Amsterdam.
+With this project, a Socratic Model is made to predict the answer of the Raven Progressive Matrices (RPM) - a visual IQ Test.

 # How to run
 1. Create the environment from the socrat.yml file: